arcticfly/agent-engineering/email-agent/class-outline.md

 Lesson 6:

-- Observability
-- Running more experiments
+- Make it so we can run experiments
+- Go over the kinds of experiments I ran in ART-E
 - LLM-as-judge
-- Course recap